Religion in pre-Islamic Arabia: Influence of Arab tribes

 The encroachment of northern Arab tribes into South Arabia also introduced northern Arab deities into the region.
 The three goddesses al-Lat, al-Uzza and Manat became known as Lat/Latan, Uzzayan and Manawt.
 Uzzayan's cult in particular was widespread in South Arabia, and in Qataban she was invoked as a guardian of the final royal palace.
 Lat/Latan was not significant in South Arabia, but appears to be popular with the Arab tribes bordering Yemen.
 Other Arab deities include Dhu-Samawi, a god originally worshipped by the Amir tribe, and Kahilan, perhaps related to Kahl of Qaryat al-Faw.

 Bordering Yemen, the Azd Sârat tribe of the Asir region was said to have worshipped Dhu'l-Shara, Dhu'l-Kaffayn, Dhu'l-Khalasa and A'im.
 According to the Book of Idols, Dhu'l-Kaffayn originated from a clan of the Banu Daws.
 In addition to being worshipped among the Azd, Dushara is also reported to have a shrine amongst the Daws.
 Dhu’l-Khalasa was an oracular god and was also worshipped by the Bajila and Khatham tribes.

 Influence on Aksum

 Before conversion to Christianity, the Aksumites followed a polytheistic religion that was similar to that of Southern Arabia.
 The lunar god Hawbas was worshiped in South Arabia and Aksum.
-The name of the god Astar, a sky-deity was related to that of 'Attar.
+The god Astar, a sky-deity was related to that of 'Attar, was also worshipped in Aksum.
 The god Almaqah was worshiped at Hawulti-Melazo.
 The South Arabian gods in Aksum included Dhat-Himyam and Dhat-Ba'adan.
 A stone later reused for the church of Enda-Cerqos at Melazo mentions these gods.
 Hawbas is also mentioned on an altar and sphinx in Dibdib.
 The name of Nrw who is mentioned in Aksum inscriptions is related to that of the South Arabian god Nawraw, a deity of stars.